patojoke/gettt/Managing-match-configs.md

 One strategy for storing all the team data is to create a config for each team, then you can use the "fromfile" field when creating match configs.

+By using this strategy, you would:
+- Create a team config file for every team in your tournament/league/etc.
+- When a match is played, update the server's match config team1:fromfile and team2:fromfile fields.

 For example:
 ``match.cfg``:
 ```